DIRECTORS AND BOARD MEMBERS

 CO-FOUNDER AND EXECUTIVE DIRECTOR

 Susan Klumpner is a Licensed Clinical Social Worker (LCSW) and has a background in serving children and families impacted by trauma and violence.

 Susan received her Bachelor’s Degree in Psychology from Grinnell College and her Master’s Degree in Social Service Administration from the University of Chicago in 2011.
 Susan played for the Women’s Tennis Team for Lawrence University for 3 years and for Grinnell College during her senior year.
 She is a PTR Certified 10-and-under tennis instructor and has been coaching youth for the past ten years.
 As Director, Susan manages the strategic plan, builds partnerships with community organizations, procures grants and donations, and occasionally facilitates tennis camps and special events.

 DIRECTOR OF PHILANTHROPY

 Matthew Chicola is a nonprofit strategist who works with organizations to develop short-term objectives for long-term impact.
 Having worked in fund/resource development for nearly a decade, Matthew is experienced in building organizational visibility, capacity, and sustainability.
 Threading together his own passion for creative expression, Matthew believes we grow as a collective community when we inspire each other to live more authentic, vulnerable, selfless, and balanced lives.

 Matthew lead fundraising efforts for several different missions with a special emphasis on building collaborative partnerships, effective communications, and diversified funding models.
 Also, he has guided other organizations toward achieving their philanthropic goals by serving as a guest speaker for the Association of Fundraising Professionals, Forefront, Gonser Gerber, and DonorPerfect.
-Outside of his professional experience, Matthew is a current member of the Naperville Jaycees, where he acts as the Food Giving Committee Chair, and he volunteers for causes near and dear to his heart, such as social justice, human rights, animal welfare, environmental preservation, educational equity, and artistic integrity.
+Outside of his professional experience, Matthew is a current member of the Naperville Jaycees, where he serves on the Board of Directors and the Last Fling 2019 Executive Committee; he volunteers for causes near and dear to his heart, such as social justice, human rights, animal welfare, environmental preservation, educational equity, and artistic integrity.